bnonni/drpm.tools/README.md

 ### Dependencies

 DRPM reuses the `package.json` and `package-lock.json` files for easy integration to the normal `npm` dev env.
-The same principals apply: the entries in each file ensure version locking and integrity hashing.
+The same principles apply: the entries in each file ensure version locking and integrity hashing.
 This approach guarantees that packages are always accessible and versioned securely, enabling a more resilient and trustworthy ecosystem for software distribution

 * DRPM intercepts `npm install` and redirects the GET calls to a registry running on `localhost:2092`
-* This registry is a simple express server mimicing the paths used by npm to `GET` pacakges from `registry.npmjs.org`
+* This registry is a simple express server mimicking the paths used by npm to `GET` pacakges from `registry.npmjs.org`
 * The express server parses API url path to construct a DRL (Decentralized Resource Locator)
-* DRPM requests the DPK from the DWN found in the DID doc assocaigted with the DID from the dependency version string
+* DRPM requests the DPK from the DWN found in the DID doc associated with the DID from the dependency version string
 * The registry server installs the DPK metadata and tarball into a local folder called `.registry` and passes the path to the tarball back to the `npm install` cli call
 * From there, `npm` handles the rest normally installing the tarball into `node_modules` under `@drpm/{packageName}/{version}`
 * Integrity hashes are produced using the DPK.tgz content ensuring the publisher cannot swap out code under a specific verion in the protocol path.
-* Additionally, DRPM allows developers to republish the code pulled from the remote DWN to their own DWN forever allowing them to secure an immutable copy
+* Additionally, DRPM allows developers to republish the code pulled from the remote DWN to their own DWN, forever allowing them to secure an immutable copy
 * Once a release is published and copied to your own DWN, it can only be changed by the DWN owner.
 * To see the custom registry server, check out [registry.ts](/src/registry/registry.ts)